jasp-stats/jasp-desktop/Resources/Help/preferences/prefsadvanced.md

 Advanced Preferences
 =========

-With the advanced parameters in JASP you can specify the following options.
+With the advanced parameters in JASP you can specify the following options:
 (All these settings will remain after restarting JASP.)

 ### Use PPI (Pixels pre inch) of screen in plots